Abhimanyu07/argos_project_obs/README.md

 # Collective Robotics: Robot Behaviors and Swarm Systems

-This project contains ARGoS3 experiments, recorded stop-and-go data, analysis plots, screenshots, and a demo video for the behaviors required in Tutorial 2:
+This project contains ARGoS3 experiments, recorded stop-and-go data, analysis plots, screenshots, and a demo video for the behaviors

 - obstacle avoidance
 - wall following